andreas-marschke/andreas-marschke.github.com/_drafts/2020-08-01-Boomerang-RUM-for-everyone.markdown

 With the LoadTesting aspect covered the SOASTA team decided to acquire LogNormal in late [2012](www.lognormal.com/blog/2012/10/01/lognormal-acquired-by-soasta/).
-With the kings RUM on their side their side the DPM portfolio was bound to grow.
+With the kings RUM on their side the DPM portfolio was bound to grow.

 ## How Does Boomerang Work?